5G and the 3.5 GHz range in Latin America

 - Provide clarity in terms of coexistence, synchronisation agreements and cross-border interference;

 - Grant longer licensing periods (ideally 20 years or longer), with the presumption of renewal, to provide long term certainty for network investment.

-The report is available for download below, and you can read a blog post on this exiting topic here.
+The report is available for download above, and you can read a blog post on this exiting topic here.